jiminny/join-the-team/frontend-task.md

 ## Requirements

-Write a small component to consume the API and output a waveform (you can use svg or fixed sprites) to show a visualization for both channels, stacked on top of each other.

 1. Consume the API to read the waveform data.

 2. For each channel, output a waveform visualization in different colours.
 Silent gaps should be transparent.